coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 The declaration itself amounts to the definition of an object of the record type ``Coq.Classes.RelationClasses.Equivalence`` and a hint added to the ``typeclass_instances`` hint database.
-Morphism declarations are also instances of a type class defined in ``Classes.Morphisms``.
-See the documentation on type classes :ref:`typeclasses` and the theories files in Classes for further explanations.
+Morphism declarations are also instances of a typeclass defined in ``Classes.Morphisms``.
+See the documentation on :ref:`typeclasses` and the theories files in Classes for further explanations.

 One can inform the rewrite tactic about morphisms and relations just by using the typeclass mechanism to declare them using Instance and